Aquae Regiae

 Aquae Regiae was a Roman town in the Roman province of Byzacena, during the Roman Empire and into late antiquity.
 The Latin adjective referring to it is Aquaregiensis.

 History

-The bishop of this town, Massimiano, participated in the 411 Carthage conference, between the Catholic bishops and Donatist bishops of Africa and was at the other Carthaginian council of 419.
+The bishop of this town, Maximianus, participated in the 411 Carthage conference, between the Catholic bishops and Donatist bishops of Africa and was at the other Carthaginian council of 419.
 Another bishop was among the Catholic prelates summoned in 484 to Carthage by the Arian king of the Vandals, Huneric.
 The bishop of the town was exiled after this conference.

-Today Aqua Regie survives as a titular bishopric of the Roman Catholic Church and the current bishop is Robert Charles Evans, auxiliary bishop of Providence.
+Today Aquae Regiae survives as a titular bishopric of the Roman Catholic Church and the current bishop is Robert Charles Evans, auxiliary bishop of Providence.